renovate-bot/khulnasoft-lab-_-vulx/docs/docs/references/modes/client-server.md

 ## Endpoints

 ### Health
-Checks whether the Trivy server is running.
+Checks whether the Vul server is running.
 Authentication is not required.

 Example request:
 ```bash